-- pre-operation Always make checks.
-Careful checks may help prevent an accident. - This motorcycle is designed to carry the operator and a passenger. - The failure of motorists to detect. and recognize motorcycles in traffic is the predominating cause of automobile/motorcycle accidents.
+- Always make pre-operation checks.
+Careful checks may help prevent an accident. - This motorcycle is designed to carry the operator and a passenger. - The failure of motorists to detect and recognize motorcycles in traffic is the predominating cause of automobile/motorcycle accidents.
 Many accidents have been caused by an automobile driver who did not see the motorcycle.
 Making yourself conspicuous appears to be very effective in reducing the chance of this type of accident.